 There has been no change in the Company's design of internal controls and procedures over financial reporting that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting during the period covered by this MD&A.

 ADDITIONAL INFORMATION

-Additional information relating to the Company, including the Company's annual information form for the year ended December 31, 2022 can be found on the Company's profile on SEDAR at www.sedar.com.
+Additional information relating to the Company, including the Company's AIF for the year ended December 31, 2022 can be found on the Company's profile on SEDAR at www.sedarplus.ca.